microsoft/azuredevopslabs/labs/azuredevops/yaml/readme.md

     ![](images/015.png)

 1. Review the contents of the YAML definition.
 It will be saved as a new file called **"azure-pipelines.yml"** in the root of the repository and contain everything needed to build and test a typical ASP.NET solution.
 You can also customize the build as needed.
 In this case, update the **pool** to specify the build should use a Visual Studio 2017 build VM.

     ![](images/poolimage.png)

+1. Review trigger and point to **master** if you repo does not have **main** (new repos will have "main" instead of "master").

 1. Click **Save and run**.